Uberi/speech_recognition/README.rst

 Phrase recognition uses the exact same mechanism as ``recognizer_instance.listen(source)``.

-The ``callback`` parameter is a function that should accept a single ``AudioData`` instance as its only parameter.
+The ``callback`` parameter is a function that should accept two parameters - the ``recognizer_instance``, and an ``AudioData`` instance representing the captured audio.
 Note that this function will be called from a non-main thread.

 ``recognizer_instance.recognize(audio_data, show_all = False)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~